Allied health professionals

 Resources for treating health practitioners

-Comcare produces resources for allied health professionals and GPs that provide information relating to treating employees with work-related injury or illness.
+Comcare produces resources and information for allied health professionals treating employees with work-related injury or illness.
 View our resources for treating health practitioners.